pitakill/pitakill.net/content/post/2017-01-10-why-this-site.md

 +++

-This [domain](http://pitakill.net) is almost in his thirteen anniversary, in the first steps was a blog about my GNU/Linux stuff, and a catalog of some weird recording of the cuban songwriter Silvio Rodríguez.
-The engine behind was JAWS, made it by some folks in México.<!--more-->
+This [domain](http://pitakill.net) is almost in its thirteen anniversary, in the first steps was a blog about my GNU/Linux stuff, and a catalog of some weird recording of the cuban songwriter Silvio Rodríguez.
+The engine behind was JAWS, made by some folks in México.<!--more-->

 Why revive it?
 Because: